 Here is a chance to show your symmetry skills to all the inorganic chemists and students of inorganic chemistry on www.ionicviper.org!

 Given a cube and 6 lines, one (and only one!) on each face of the cube, how many objects of different point group symmetry can you construct?
-Each of the six lines must fit edge to edge, vertex to vertex, or edge to vertex.
+Each of the six lines must fit edge to edge, vertex to vertex, or edge to vertex on one of each of the 6 faces of the cube.

 The student who comes up with the most examples of different point groups (you only get credit for one object from each point group) wins!
-Send Adam Johnson an email using the contact info on his profile on www.ionicviper.org with your submission.
+Send Professor Adam Johnson an email with your submission.
 The subject line should say "VIPEr symmetry challenge."
-For the 2017 contest, submissions are due March 3rd.
-No submissions received after 5:00 pm Pacific Time on March 3rd will be accepted.
+For the 2018 contest, submissions are due March 2nd.
+No submissions received after 5:00 pm Pacific Time on March 2nd will be accepted.
 The prize will a selection of (yet to be determined) fun VIPEr products including your own snake mascot, and the opportunity to be prominently featured on the VIPEr home page!

 Here are two to get you started:

-a) the 6 lines go vertex to vertex, it is a tetrahedron inscribed in a cube with Td symmetry
+a) the 6 lines go vertex to vertex, one on each face of the cube.
+It is a tetrahedron inscribed in a cube with Td symmetry

-b) a mixture of edge to edge and vertex to vertex, this object has Cs symmetry
+b) In this example, the lines are a mixture of edge to edge and vertex to vertex, this object has Cs symmetry.

 How many more can you come up with?